OppKunG/Japanese-Aphasia-Web-App-for-Training-and-Treatment/README.md

 - Can View And Delete Questions Too.

 ### Therapist
 - Apply for job in System.
-Then Login (Approval required by system admin, Then only teacher can login).
+Then Login (Approval required by system admin, Then only therapist can login).
 - After Login, can see Total Number Of Patient, Course, Questions are there in system on Dashboard.
 - Can Add, View, Delete Course/Exams.
 - Can Add Questions To Respective Courses With Options, Correct Answer, And Marks.